alan-platform/alan-platform.github.io/pages/tutorials/ide/ide-tutorial.md

 </a>
 </p>

-After signing in, you should be presented with a welcome page:
+After signing in, the IDE opens your project and shows its `README.md` as a welcome page:

 ![First window](./images_IDE/001.png)